The Hexagon: An Exploration Tool

 Modifiable components for two CBT interventions for specific PTSD symptoms, i.e. Stress Inoculation Therapy (SIT) and Seeking Safety (SS) are discussed below.

-For Stress Inoculation Therapy (SIT), the delivery of its three phases will vary with the nature of individuals stressors (e.g. acute vs ongoing stressors, ), and their strengths.
+For Stress Inoculation Therapy (SIT), the delivery of its three phases will vary with the nature of individuals' stressors (e.g. acute vs ongoing stressors) and their strengths.
 The content of the phases, the skills taught, and the nature of the inoculation trials will be specifically tailored to the person receiving therapy.
-Flexibility in delivery method facilitates delivery in individual, family, and group formats, with the number of sessions delivered dependent on progress.
+Flexibility in delivery methods allows implementation in individual, family, and group formats, with the number of sessions dependent on progress.

-Seeking Safety (SS) has been translated into multiple languages including Arabic, Chinese, Dutch, French, German, Greek, Japanese, Korean, Polish and Spanish.
+Seeking Safety (SS) has been translated into multiple languages including Arabic, Chinese, Dutch, French, German, Greek, Japanese, Korean, Polish, and Spanish.
 An audio version for people with blindness or dyslexia is also available.
-There is flexibility in the SS model which supports delivery in individual or large group formats, and by peers or professionals across different backgrounds.
-Flexibility in the SS model also supports delivery in different settings; for different types of traumas; and different types of substance abuses.
-SS also allows the use of examples that are relevant to situations, ethnicities and gender identification (https://www.treatment-innovations.org/uploads/2/5/5/5/25555853/2009_implementation_guide_ss.pdf)
+There is flexibility in the SS model which supports delivery in individual or large group formats and by peers or professionals across different backgrounds.
+Flexibility in the SS model also supports delivery in different settings; for different types of traumas; and different types of substance use presentations.
+SS also allows the use of examples that are relevant to situations, ethnicities, and gender identification (https://www.treatment-innovations.org/uploads/2/5/5/5/25555853/2009_implementation_guide_ss.pdf)

 Stress Inoculation Therapy (SIT) - Rating: 4